 What That Turkey Is All About

 National lore has it that the first Thanksgiving was in 1621, when Plymouth colonists and the Wampanoag Indians shared a harvest feast.
-Several American presidents since then had called for days of thanks, but it was President Abraham Lincoln who made Thanksgiving a national holiday, in 1863, during the height of the Civil War.
+Several American presidents had called for days of thanks, but it was President Abraham Lincoln who made Thanksgiving a national holiday, in 1863, during the height of the Civil War.

 No one truly knows what was served at that first Thanksgiving dinner, but most Americans are familiar with what fills the plate today.
 Turkey, stuffing, mashed potatoes, cranberry sauce, and pumpkin pie are staples on nearly everyone’s menu—which begs the question: why?